MPI is a standard library for performing parallel processing using a distributed-memory model.

 You will get the default version for the compiler you have loaded.
-(Be sure to swap the intel compiler module for the gnu module if you're using gnu.)

 To build a program that uses MPI, you should use the compiler wrappers provided on the system.
 They accept the same options as the underlying compiler.
 The commands are shown in the following table.

 For example, to build the code my_prog.c using the -O2 option, you would use:

 In rare cases you may be unable to use the wrappers.
 In that case you should use the environment variables set by the module.

 ||Use during your compilation step for C programs.|